BackStage: Los Angeles

 Nathan McEuen (Guest), Sandy Jacobson (Producer), Elaine Gregston , Chuck Hailes (Guest)

-Who will be the real hero?
 Answer at the bottom of the page...

 About The Producer: